Meet the Top 101 in Crypto

 Solana Explained

 Blockchains can be slow.
-While this is especially true for Proof-of-Work (PoW) chains like Bitcoin, which use people solving mathematical equations to add blocks to the blockchain, it can also be true for Proof-of-Stake (PoS) chains such as Ethereum, too.
+While this is especially true for Proof-of-Work (PoW) chains like Bitcoin, which use people solving mathematical equations to add blocks to the blockchain, it can also be true for Proof-of-Stake (PoS) chains such as Ethereum.

 The Solana blockchain aims to solve this problem.
 It uses Proof-of-History (PoH) to grow its chain and reward its users.
 It promises 2,000 transactions per second.

 Solana is part of the world of decentralized finance (DeFi).
-DeFi is based on the idea that people can access financial services without having to bother going through traditional banks.
+DeFi is based on the idea that people can access financial services without going through traditional banks.
 It supports various decentralized applications (DApps), such as the Audius music-sharing program and the Phantom Wallet.

-The SOL coin powers the system and rewards the people who help run the network.
+The SOL coin powers the system and rewards those who help run the network.
 The coin can also be staked in return for voting rights and bought, sold, and traded on exchanges.

 How Solana Works

 Solana’s unique selling point is its Proof-of-History consensus mechanism.
-This mechanism works by creating a series of timestamps that show who held how much crypto at what particular point.
-In turn, this enables the data to be accurate and fair.
+This mechanism creates a series of timestamps showing who held how much crypto at what particular point, enabling the data to be accurate and fair.

 PoH has allowed Solana to have a range of other functions.
 These include